Frequently Asked Questions

 If you are looking for your dog to swim for rehabilitation purposes then you would always need to consult your vet to ensure that hydrotherapy was suitable for their illness/injury.

-If your dog is fit and healthy and you would like them to swim for fun or fitness, then you would not need to consult your vet, however we do still need the referral form signing.
+If your dog is fit and healthy and you would like them to swim for fun or fitness, then you would still need to consult your vet as we do still need the referral form signing.

 Q: How long do the sessions last?